vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The blissful line of our _guru_s who are possessed of many auspicious qualities, who have brought down the arrogance of rival controversialists by the successive neighs issuing from Hayagrīva[^11] who delights in sitting on the throne of their hearts, and whose triumphant banner fixed at the top of the mansion of the four quarters has, by the flourish of its cloth waving in the breeze, dispelled the doctrines of their respective systems like tufts of cotton and thereby rendered the good path clear to all this blissful line of our _guru_s shines supreme.

+[^11]:
+The disputations of these _ācārya_s are compared to the succession of neighings coming from the God Hayagrīva who is seated in their hearts.
+By these disputations they are said to have put down the pride of the exponents of rival systems.

 TAMIL VERSE: